$2,189 pp (USD)

 Day 4

 Today, you face the challenge of conquering the Barranco Wall.
 While certain sections may demand the use of your hands for improved grip, actual climbing is not required.
 Your guide will be right alongside you, offering assistance every step of the way.
-Our video demonstrates that the experience isn't as daunting as some blog posts might suggest.

-The route's series of ascents and descents serve as a valuable acclimatization opportunity before reaching the mountain ridge.
+The route's series of ascents and descents serves as a valuable acclimatization opportunity before reaching the mountain ridge.
 Walking along this ridge allows you to absorb the stunning landscape, characterized by captivating contrasts between desert and vegetation.
 Eventually, you'll arrive at the mist-shrouded Karanga Camp, positioned at 4,035 meters (13,240 ft).
 Even through the clouds, Kibo remains visible, while the call of Uhuru Peak beckons.

 - Main Destination: